DanJBower/DansWinUi3SelfContainedGuide/README.md

   * This means that it does not have to be installed, it can just be run
 * Example workflows for when the main branch is updated and when a release is made
 * A simple MVVM & DI / IOC Example
+* The .vscode files required to debug / publish the exe.
+You will still need Visual Studio installed though unless you want to work out all the files needed.
+I didn't fancy that

 ## Demo